jadecobra/python_tdd_exercises/source/person factory.rst

                "sex": "F",
            }

   *LOVELY!* the tests pass!
 Even though the tests pass, the factory function currently returns the exact same dictionary every time, regardless of what information is given to it.
-To make it more useful we need it to be able to use the inputs given.
+To make it more useful I need it to be able to use the inputs given.

 * add another test to ``test_person_factory.py`` with a different set of inputs